williamgilpin/howto/howto_conda.md

 I had an issue in which all conda operations would fail, but I could not reinstall conda.
 I found that the culprit was my `.bashrc` and `.bash_profile` files.
 I removed all references to conda from both, and then reloaded the module on the cluster.

 I did need to delete and re-create all of my environments, however.

+#### Kernel dying after updating with pip or numpy

+Avoid mixing conda and pip installs on core packages.
+You might need to uninstall the pip version of numpy

+For certain packages, it makes sense to use, to avoid installing duplicate numpy

+	pip install --upgrade-strategy only-if-needed some-random-package

+or, if this fails to solve the issue

+	pip install --no-deps some-random-package